Best Fastpacking Packs of 2026

 External Storage and Pocket Access

 Of the packs in our guide, the Ultimate Direction Fastpack 40 had the most internal and external pockets, but it was also the heaviest.
-The Pa’lante Packs Joey and the Redpaw Packs Flatiron 28L had plenty of pockets for organization while remaining light, one of the reasons these packs are at the top of the list.
+The Pa’lante Packs Joey and the Redpaw Packs Flatiron 28L had plenty of pockets for organizing gear while remaining light, one of the reasons these packs are at the top of the list.

 Internal Storage Volume

 The size of pack you want depends on the length of your trip, the weather, and how comfortable you are cutting down on equipment.
-Generally, fastpacks carry between 20 and 40 liters.
-Some consist of a single large rucksack-style compartment to cut down on material, while others are subdivided with zippers and pockets built into the shoulder straps.
-The packs in this guide range from 24 to 36 liters.
+Generally, fastpacks are between 20 and 40 liters, with the capactity split between internal and external pockets.
+Some consist of a single large rucksack-style compartment, while others are subdivided with zippers and pockets built into the shoulder straps.
+The packs in this guide range from 24 to 40 liters.
+A larger fastpack may not be runnable at the beginning of the trip, but once you eat some food and reduce the load, you should easily run with a compressed 40-liter pack.

 Pack Shape